krakend/krakend-documentation/backends/martian.md

 }
 ```

+#### Facilitating base64 content
-The [Flexible Configuration](/docs/configuration/flexible-config/) has a `b64enc` function that will allow you to have an easier to read configuration.
+The [Flexible Configuration](/docs/configuration/flexible-config/) has a `b64enc` function that will allow you to have an easier-to-read configuration.
 For instance (notice the backticks as delimiters):

 ```go-text-template
 "body": "{{- `{"msg":"you rock!"}` | b64enc -}}"